-If you are feeling the effects of cabin fever from falling temperatures and shorter days, set aside a little bit of time for yourself to explore some of Cumberland Valley's indoor and outdoor activities.
+If you feel the effects of cabin fever from falling temperatures and shorter days, set aside a little time to explore some of Cumberland Valley's indoor and outdoor activities.
 Pick and choose your favorites to plan a Weekend Easy getaway that's guaranteed to help you beat the winter blues.

-- Downhill Skiing & Snowboarding at Roundtop Mountain Resort - There's a reason that Roundtop has been around for more than 50 years.
+There's a reason that Roundtop Mountain Resort has been around for more than 50 years.
 With 20 trails ranging from easy to extremely difficult, you'll be able to find the level that's right for you.
 Never hit the slopes before?
 They offer group ski and snowboard lessons for both adults and children.
 If you don't have your own equipment, rentals are available.
-If skiing and snowboarding are too adventurous for you, they also offer snow tubing -- with a kiddie tubing hill for ages 4 and under and the larger run for ages 5 and up.
+If skiing and snowboarding are too adventurous for you, they also offer snow tubing -- with a kiddie tubing hill for ages 4 and under and a larger run for ages 5 and up.
 Get warm at the end of the day with food and drinks at their Fireside Pub and Grill.

-Hiking isn't just for the warm months!
-Take in the beauty of the winter season with a hike at Kings Gap.
+Hiking isn't just for warmer weather.
+Enjoy the beauty of the winter season with a hike at Kings Gap.
 This state park is known for its winding four-mile road that leads to the historic mansion sitting atop South Mountain.
-Take in the panoramic views of Cumberland Valley from the back porch of the mansion and then head out onto one of almost twenty rails for a brisk walk through the woods.
+Take in the panoramic views of Cumberland Valley from the back porch of the mansion and then head out onto one of twenty rails for a brisk walk through the woods.
 (Photo above courtesy of the Kings Gap Environmental Education Center Facebook page.)

 Book a full afternoon tea and relax as course after course of delightful, seasonal treats are delivered to your table.
-Check out the special events at Rosemary House and Sweet Remembrances where you can enjoy tea, scones, and guest speakers.
+Check out the special events at Rosemary House and Sweet Remembrances, where you can enjoy tea, scones, and guest speakers.

-- Think Spring - Ashcombe Farm & Greenhouses is a combination plant store and gift shop combined with grandma's kitchen.
-Take your time wandering their expansive greenhouse as you start planning your spring garden.
-Then head to their gift shop where you'll find Instagram-perfect seasonal decor.
-Only the strong-willed can escape the bakery without picking up a mouth-watering treat or a variety of ready-to-eat meals.
+Ashcombe Farm & Greenhouses is a plant store and gift shop combined with grandma's kitchen.
+As you start planning your spring garden, take your time wandering their expansive greenhouse.
+Then head to their gift shop, where you'll find Instagram-perfect seasonal decor.
+Only the strong-willed can escape the bakery and cafe without picking up a mouth-watering treat or a variety of ready-to-eat meals.
 Their event calendar is also chock-full of classes for both kids and adults.

 End any of your excursions with a stop or two along the Cumberland Valley Beer Trail, where you can warm up as you tap, tour, and try a pint!
 Or stop by one of our local coffee shops for an afternoon pick-me-up.